What is Dietetics?

 Upon completion of a Nutrition and Dietetics Degree, you will be eligible to apply for an ACEND accredited Supervised Practice Program (Dietetic Internship).
 Once you have successfully completed your Dietetic Internship, you are then eligible to take the Commission of Dietetic Registration’s examination leading to certification as a Registered Dietitian Nutritionist (RDN).
 Admission to post-baccalaureate Dietetic Internship program is very competitive.
 Nationally, only 50% of applicants are admitted to Dietetic Internships.
 Selection criteria include GPA, work experience, and references.
 For more information schedule an appointment with academic advisor, Sarah Golla (firstname.lastname@example.org).

 How do I apply for the Dietetics Program?

 Once you have decided you want to pursue a degree in Dietetics, you will need to:

 - Determine if you meet the requirements for entry into the program

 Please see the Application Process page for complete details.

 Please note that admission to the ‘Pre-Dietetics’ Program does not guarantee admission to the B.S.
-Degree in Dietetics Program (ADI Classification).
+Degree in Nutrition and Dietetics Program (Dietetics Classification).